Published 2014-01-12.

 Unlike

-You'll realize how this affects your code as you work with Either
+You'll realize how this affects your code as you work with Either, Try and

 and the Option vs. Either vs. Try